-US plans to monitor $6bn to Iran.
+Iran prisoner swap: US says it can monitor the $6bn.
 Experts are sceptical

 - Published